acadTags/Automated-Social-Annotation/README.md

 This tool is the source code for the proposed method reported in the paper titled
 * Joint Multi-label Attention Network for Social Text Annotation, NAACL-19

-The program is being updated continously.
-The preprint of this paper will be available by the end of March.
+The preprint of this paper will be available soon.

 # Requirements
 * Python 3.6.*